A Flexible Procedure for Mixture Proportion Estimation in Positive-Unlabeled Learning: Numerical Experiments

 \subsubsection{Varying Sample Size}

 We empirically examine consistency and convergence rates of the methods by estimating $\alpha$ at increasing sample sizes, keeping the number of labeled and unlabeled observations equal, i.e. $n=m$.
 In Figure \ref{fig:comparison_varying_samplesize}, every method is repeated 20 times for each $(n, \alpha)$ pair.
 The 20 $\alpha_0$ estimates are displayed as a boxplot, which show estimator bias and variance.

-We see that 1) all methods, except SPY, appear consistent under different settings ($\alpha = 0.1, 0.5, 0.9$); 2) the ROC estimator has the largest variance; 3) with larger $\alpha$, the estimators have smaller variance 4) C-patra/sen and C-roc are the best methods on average.
+We see that all methods, except SPY, appear consistent under different settings ($\alpha = 0.1, 0.5, 0.9$).
+The estimators may have substantial bias at small $n$.
+C-PS struggles at $n=100$, but has the best overall performance, followed by C-ROC and ROC.